India-US military drills near LAC violate the spirit of Sino-India agreements: China | Law-Order

 The nearly two-week exercise began earlier this month.

-"The joint military exercise between India and the US close to the LAC at the China-India border violates the spirit of the agreement between China and India in 1993 and 1996," Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here.
+“The joint military exercise held by India and the US near the LAC violated the spirit of relevant agreements signed by China and India in 1993 and 1996 and does not help build bilateral trust,” Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here.

 The military exercise is conducted annually between India and the US with the aim of exchanging best practices, tactics, techniques and procedures between the armies of the two nations.